openturns/openturns/python/doc/about.rst

 --------
 Each year a users day event is planned at the beginning of the summer allowing users to exchange on their use of the library and keep up with the new features.
-The 2019 edition is held at EDF Lab Saclay (France) on the 7th of June.
+The 2022 edition was held at EDF Lab Saclay (France) on the 10th of June.

 Citing OpenTURNS
 ----------------